aniasobo/portfolio/notes/week-3-notes.md

 ## Metaprogramming

-Problem: the @instancevar goes out of scope when response is sent.
+Problem: the `@instancevar` goes out of scope when response is sent.

 **Solution:**

-- call methods on the class itself, as opposed to instance (like .new)
+- call methods on the class itself, as opposed to instance (like `.new`)
-- do this by prefixing the method name with self.
+- do this by prefixing the method name with `self`.

 ```
 class MyClass